fishjam-dev/book/src/webrtc/vad.md

 ## Audio Level Header extension
 RFC 6464 defines an Audio Level Header extension, which is very useful in the context of Voice Activity Detection, as it takes the implementation load of the SFU.

 The Extension carries the information about the audio level in `-dBov` with values from 0 to 127.
 Please pay attention to the minus, as it makes it so that the louder it gets, the lower the value becomes.
 The fact that values are negative is a consequence of a definition of the `dBov` unit.

 RFC 6464 also defines an optional flag bit "V".
 When the use of it is negotiated, it indicates whether the encoder believes the audio packet contains voice activity.

 ### What is `dBov`
-`dBov` is defined as the level (in decibels) relative to the overload point of the system.
+`dBov` is defined as the level (in [decibels](https://en.wikipedia.org/wiki/Decibel)) relative to the overload point of the system.
 In this context, an overload point is the highest-intensity signal encodable by the payload format.

-All of that is well and good, but how does that translate into something readable?
-Well, let's start with the "highest-intensity signal encodable by the payload format".
-It's simply the loudest volume that you could encode into the given codec, usually OPUS.

-Then there is an issue of decibels.
-There are two things that you need to know about decibels:
-1. It's a unit of relative intensity, meaning you need to define a base energy level.
-In the case of the commonly used dB scale, that relative number is roughly the quietest sound that a human can hear.
-In the case of `dBox`, this level is the loudest sound that can be encoded.
+In simpler terms, the overload point is the loudest possible sound that can be encoded into the codec.
-2. Decibel is a logarithmic value.
-The base of the logarithm differs on application, but usually it's 10.
-Simply put, the `db` value tells you how many times you need to multiply the base level by 10 to get the measured value.
-In the case of negative numbers, we divide by 10 instead of multiplying.

 ## Audio Level processing
 You could use the flag bit "V" if available, but we don't recommend using it for the production environment for 2 reasons: